 You can substitute potato juice with potato slices.
 Cut your potato into thin slices and wet them with water.
 You can place the slices over the affected areas for 10 to 15 minutes.
 Do this two to three times a week.

 There are no studies that prove the skin brightening effect of egg whites.
 Many people use raw egg whites on their skin as they found it to have a brightening effect.
 However, it is not advisable to apply raw egg on the skin as it may contain salmonella.

 If you want to use egg whites on your face, mix it with a teaspoon of virgin olive oil and lemon juice and apply it as a face mask.
 Wash it off once it dries.

-Papaya contains vitamin C and carotenoids that can reduce pigmentation and prevent redness when you consume them (5), (8).
+Papaya contains vitamin C and carotenoidsi XNatural plant pigment responsible for the yellow, orange, and red color of vegetables and fruits, such as carrots, tomatoes and mandarin. that can reduce pigmentation and prevent redness when you consume them (5), (8).
 However, many people use papaya on the skin to fade their marks, spots, and blemishes.